Why should I submit my product to the Made in Alberta Awards?

 The Amy Willier Award for Indigenous Artisans is free to enter.
-For all other categories, there is an administrative fee of $100 per entry.
+For all other categories, there is an early-bird entry fee of $80 until 11:59 p.m. on January 4, 2023.
+Starting January 5, 2023, a general entry fee of $150 per entry will apply.
 Entry fees for those products that are deemed ineligible will not be refunded so please read the eligibility criteria closely.
-Most entries that are deemed ineligible are either not manufactured in Alberta, are artwork or books (artwork and books are not eligible), are not products (stores and services are not eligible).
+Most entries that are deemed ineligible are either not manufactured in Alberta, are artwork or books (artwork and books are not eligible), or are not products (stores and services are not eligible).
 If you’re not sure if your product is eligible, reach out and ask us by email at [email protected]

-The $100 is an administrative fee that allows us to produce the Made in Alberta Awards program.
+The $150 administrative fee allows us to produce the Made in Alberta Awards program.
 In addition to the potential for winning the Made in Alberta Awards, each eligible entrant will have the opportunity to use the Made in Alberta program logo on their entered product and packaging.
-All eligible entrants will be included in the online Readers’ Choice voting round (in 2021 more than 5,000 readers voted).
-And, all entrants will receive 15% off tickets to all the Made in Alberta Awards events.
+All eligible entrants will be included in the online Readers’ Choice voting round (in 2022 more than 4,000 readers voted).
+And, all entrants will receive 15 per cent off tickets to all the Made in Alberta Awards events.

 How can I pay?